unovue/radix-vue/docs/content/components/context-menu.md

 ---

-outline: deep
-metaTitle: Context Menu
+title: Context Menu
-metaDescription: Displays a menu located at the pointer, triggered by a right-click or a long-press.
+description: Displays a menu located at the pointer, triggered by a right-click or a long-press.
 name: context-menu
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/menu
 ---